Quick Links

 What is being taught?

-Relationships and Sex education is part of the RSHE programme which is primarily delivered in PSHE lessons.
+Relationship and Sex education is part of the RSHE programme which is primarily delivered in PSHE lessons.
 At KS3 it deals with the biological study of human reproduction from conception to birth and parent care.
 The physical and emotional changes associated with growing up and relationships are considered and contraception is dealt with simply and openly.

 At KS4 Sex Education is developed with reference to relationships, aspects of health and sexually transmitted diseases, including HIV.
 Inevitably, some aspects of Sex Education will be met in other subject areas such as Science, English and Religious Education.

-Great importance is placed upon responsibility, understanding and sensitivity to others.?
+Great importance is placed upon responsibility, understanding and sensitivity to others.
 In line with Department for Education guidelines, we are careful to provide correct information and dispel myths in accordance with the professional discretion of the teacher.

 Changes to the right to withdraw